SAP-archive/helm-broker/docs/helm3/flux-vs-helm.md

 ### Migration

-The Helm 3 provides a migration [CLI](https://github.com/helm/helm-2to3) along with the [documentation](https://helm.sh/docs/topics/v2_v3_migration/).
+Helm 3 provides [CLI migration](https://github.com/helm/helm-2to3) along with the corresponding [documentation](https://helm.sh/docs/topics/v2_v3_migration/).

 ## Summary

-In my opinion implementing the Helm Operator's support in Helm Broker would need a lot of effort in order to adjust current implementation, but automated processes and other features looks interesting and I wouldn't rule them out to implement in the future.
+In my opinion, implementing the Helm Operator's support in Helm Broker would require a lot of effort to adjust the current implementation, but automated processes and other features look interesting and I wouldn't rule them out to implement in the future.

 It seems the best choice is to stay with plain Helm 3.